reiggrau/websocket-connect4/README.md

 await websocket.send(json.dumps(event))
 ```

-Don’t forget to serialize the event with json.dumps().
+Don't forget to serialize the event with json.dumps().
 Else, websockets raises TypeError: data is a dict-like object.

 Modify the handler() coroutine in app.py as follows: